bevyengine/bevy-website/release-content/0.14/release-notes/12792_Implement_Auto_Exposure_plugin.md

 Since **Bevy 0.13**, you can configure the the EV100 of a camera, which allows you to adjust the exposure of the camera in a physically based way.
 This also allows you to dynamically change the exposure values for various effects.
 However, this is a manual process and requires you to adjust the exposure values yourself.

 **Bevy 0.14** introduces **Auto Exposure**, which automatically adjusts the exposure of your camera based on the brightness of the scene.
 This can be useful when you want to create the feeling of a very high dynamic range, since your eyes also adjust to large changes in brightness.
 Note that this is not a replacement for hand-tuning the exposure values, rather an additional tool that you can use to create dramatic effects when brightness changes rapidly.
+Check out this video recorded from the [example](https://github.com/bevyengine/bevy/blob/main/examples/3d/auto_exposure.rs) to see it in action!

 <video controls><source src="auto_exposure.mp4" type="video/mp4"/></video>